Table of Contents

 Young Families with Budget Constraints: Young families, typically with more limited financial resources and higher financial obligations, may find the high upfront cost of SPL policies prohibitive and may be better served by a term or regular whole-life policy.

 Remember that various types of life insurance policies and optional life insurance riders may suit your needs and financial situation.
 It is important to take the time to thoroughly research buying life insurance and consider all available options, taking into account your financial objectives, family, and personal preferences.

 Who Can Help With This Decision?

 You may also want to discuss this strategy with your accountant and your estate plan attorney (if you have one).
-As a team, these professionals can help make sure your life insurance and estate plan strategy make sense for you.
+As a team, these professionals can help ensure your life insurance and estate plan strategy makes sense.